 Stroke Awareness, Recognise Symptoms, Act FAST to Save a Life!

-Stroke is a leading cause of disability worldwide, but timely action can save lives.
+Stroke is a leading cause of disability worldwide, but quick action can save lives.
 Learn to spot the symptoms and how you can help prevent stroke.

 What is a stroke?